 Drink ice water or apply an ice pack

-Cold temperatures can do wonders for braces pain relief.
+Cold temperatures can be very helpful in relieving pain due to braces.
 Reduce inflammation by applying an ice pack to the outside of your mouth.
 You can also drink a nice, cold glass of ice water to numb the area.

 Though you may feel some discomfort in the days after braces are placed or adjusted, this should quickly fade.